cocos-creator/docs-3d-deprecated/en/editor/publish/build-guide.md

 ### Write the built resource to the file system

-After performing the first two steps, then we need to generate the used resources into the file system.
-After build, all serialized files are placed in the `res/import` directory generated after the build, and the source files of all resources are placed in the `res/raw-assets` directory.
-This can be divided into the following steps:
+After performing the previous steps, then we need to generate the used resources into the file system.
+After building, the serialized JSON files of all resources are placed in the `res/import` directory.
+The original files of all resources are placed in the `res/raw-assets` directory.
+The build process can be broken down into the following phases:

 1. **Build scripts**: The scripts in the editor are divided into **plugin scripts** and **non-plugin scripts**.